Ucekay/react-native-image-playground/readme.md

 A React Native/Expo package that integrates **Image Playground** feature into your app.
 **Image Playground** is one of the features introduced in iOS 18.2 as part of Apple Intelligence, allowing users to generate images using AI.
 This package wraps the **Image Playground API** and enables seamless integration into React Native apps.

-For more details about Apple's Intelligence framework and Image Playground, refer to the following resources:
+For more details about Apple Intelligence and Image Playground framework, refer to the following resources:
 -  [Apple Intelligence Overview](https://developer.apple.com/apple-intelligence/)
 -  [Image Playground Framework Documentation](https://developer.apple.com/documentation/imageplayground)